hdknsmr/dind/README.md

     $ docker run -it -v /root/mnt:/root/mnt the-sedond-container

 In Windows system this also does work, but note that /root/mnt is NOT on *Windows-side*, but on *Linux-side (Hyper-V)*.
-That may be difficult to manage, so a better way is to use an external volume, as follows.
+That folder may be difficult to manage and easy to be lost, so a better way is to use an external volume, as follows.

 You can also use an external volume for this purpose.